klo-01/HR_Attrition_Prediction/README.md

 4. Frequent business travel and single marital status are associated with higher attrition.

 C. Multivariate Insights
-1. Correlation heatmaps show:
+Correlation heatmaps show:
-a.
-Positive correlation with attrition: Overtime, Single marital status, Frequent travel
+1. Positive correlation with attrition: Overtime, Single marital status, Frequent travel
-b.
-Negative correlation: Age, MonthlyIncome, JobLevel, TotalWorkingYears, YearsAtCompany
+2. Negative correlation: Age, MonthlyIncome, JobLevel, TotalWorkingYears, YearsAtCompany

-## Machine Learning Models
+### Machine Learning Models
 Four models were developed and evaluated:

 1. Baseline Model (Dummy Classifier)
-a.
-Accuracy: 0.839
+-  Accuracy: 0.839
-b.
-Predicts only “No Attrition”
+-  Predicts only “No Attrition”
-c.
-Serves as benchmark
+-  Serves as benchmark

 2. K‑Nearest Neighbors (k = 7)
-a.
-Accuracy: 0.850 (highest)
+-  Accuracy: 0.850 (highest)
-b.
-Precision: 0.692
+-  Precision: 0.692
-c.
-Recall: 0.127 (very low)
+-  Recall: 0.127 (very low)
-d.
-Good when predicting attrition, but misses many actual cases
+-  Good when predicting attrition, but misses many actual cases

 3. Naive Bayes (GaussianNB)
-a.
-Accuracy: 0.635
+-  Accuracy: 0.635
-b.
-Precision: 0.266
+-  Precision: 0.266
-c.
-Recall: 0.718 (highest)
+-  Recall: 0.718 (highest)
-d.
-Useful when identifying as many attrition cases as possible
+-  Useful when identifying as many attrition cases as possible

 4. Logistic Regression (Best Overall Model)
-a.
-Accuracy: 0.760
+-  Accuracy: 0.760
-b.
-Precision: 0.370
+-  Precision: 0.370
-c.
-Recall: 0.704
+-  Recall: 0.704
-d.
-F1‑Score: 0.485 (highest)
+-  F1‑Score: 0.485 (highest)
-e.
-Best balance between precision and recall
+-  Best balance between precision and recall
-f.
-Highest ROC‑AUC among all models
+-  Highest ROC‑AUC among all models

-## Key Insights
+### Key Insights
 From the analysis and modeling:
 1. Employees with low income, short tenure, and low satisfaction are more likely to leave.
 2. Overtime is one of the strongest predictors of attrition.